zwrose/deke-list/README.md

 + handling 'multiple returns on email lookup' corner case
 + All the front end work
 + Looking up user if email fails
++ Auto email if there are api call errors

 Completed
 + basic user model